futotta-risu/DeUber/doc/README.md

 | -f, --file| String| Defines the name under which it will be saved |
 |-md, --map_dims| Int Int| Defines the dimensions of the map we will be creating|

+## Reinforcement Learning

+> **Attention: Python3 is required to run the script**

+The reinforcement learning algorithms are located in the scripts folder under the folder _notebooks_.